gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 Just as you used the gpstar flashing utility for Windows or MacOS to upload to your Proton Pack or Neutrona Wand, you will do the same for this device.
 Plug in your device using a standard USB cable and note the serial COM port used.
 Select the "Attenuator-Nano.hex" file from the `/binaries/attenuator` directory and upload to the attached device.

+If you are using an Arduino Nano as part of a standalone Attenuator (meaning, a device not connected to a GPStar Proton Pack controller) you will want to use the `Attenuator-Nano-Standalone.hex` firmware which disables the serial communications.
+This will allow the device to operate without waiting for an attached pack and only requires a power source.
+There will be no control of your Proton pack but the toggles will work to provide lights and default bargraph animations.

 ## For ESP32

 This device supports Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device) and the built-in WiFi access point provided by the controller (prefix: "ProtonPack_"). **However, the software which enables the WiFi access point isn't yet loaded so you'll need to follow a specific process for the initial upload to your device.**